-How to Make Vegan Dirty Rice.
-I first tried Dirty Rice in the US, and really didn’t like it.
+Vegan dirty rice recipe.
+I first tried Dirty Rice in the US and didn’t like it.
 For one I have never been a fan of mince or ground beef.
 I found the dish to be greasy, and just unpleasant tasting.
 I liked the idea of it, because I love rice dishes, but the execution was just off for me.
-I eventually got to try a packet mix Dirty Rice, Zatarain‘s.
+Finally, I got to try a packet mix Dirty Rice, Zatarain's.
 And I kind of liked that.
 But only if the hamburger meat was left out.
-As far as instant rice mixes go, it’s actually pretty good, and super easy.
+As far as instant rice mixes go, it's pretty good, and super easy.

 I always, and I mean always, love a rice dish.
 It's quick, easy, nourishing, filling and there's inevitably leftovers.
 I know, there's controversy about reheating rice, but let it cool completely at room temperature, cover and fridge it, then either bring out the fridge and come up to room temperature again (I love cold rice), or make sure you reheat thoroughly.

 Where was I?
 Oh yes, talking about how much I love rice.
 Believe me when I say that I have many rice dishes I need to upload to the blog, all quick and easy.
 I could almost start another blog just for those to be honest.
 I'm pretty sure that I'm the only one in the family who is so obsessed with rice, but I just love it so much.
 I don't mind it if it's gone mushy, or if it sticks, or if it's clumpy, but I do not like easy cook rice.
 There's not really much need for it.
 Long Grain or Basmati or Jasmine are all so easy to cook, and my preference is Tilda Rice, simply because it just such high quality.